ExMachinaParlor/Presentations/README.md

 # Why are you reading this?
-Look at the cool slide instead.
+Look at the cool slides instead.